joshbeam/source.frontendcollisionblog/_posts/2017-08-15-how-to-actually-brainstorm.markdown

 ---

 <!--excerpt.start-->
 How do you brainstorm while maintaining a balance between pragmatism and creativity?
-In this post, I'll discuss some theory behind maintaining this balance, and then I'll discuess some actual, real-world tips for how to "actually brainstorm", and where to proceed next.
+In this post, I'll discuss some theory behind maintaining this balance, and then I'll discuss some actual, real-world tips for how to "actually brainstorm", and where to proceed next.
 <!--excerpt.end-->

 # Who is this for?